A Bible study with Jeffrey J. Harrison

 11:2: “‘Is a multitude of words unanswered?
 And is a man of lips [a man of many words] to be justified?’”

 Tzophar is frustrated that Job’s words have found no answer from the others.

 11:3: “‘Will your* empty talk make men silent?
 And you* mock and there is no one being put to shame?’”

 Tzophar takes Job’s frustration in the most negative possible light.
 He calls his words

 empty and a mocking of God, for which he feels Job should be put to shame.

 11:4: “‘And you* say, “My teaching is pure and I am clean in your* [God’s] eyes.”’”

 And you think that you are right before God.

-Here we have a play on the word lips (as in 11:2): That God would open his lips toward you as you have toward him.
+Here we have a play on the word lips (as in 11:2): that God would open his lips toward Job as Job has toward him.

 There is a many-sidedness to wisdom.
 As the saying goes, there are two sides to every story.
 There’s more to it, Job, than you realize.